gcalderone/Gnuplot.jl/README.md

 Julia function.
 As you can see there is not much more to know before starting *gnuplotting*!

-Clearly, the **Gnuplot.jl** package hides much more under the hood.

-Now let's discuss some more advanced usage: fit the data (with gnuplot) and overplot the results.
+Clearly, the **Gnuplot.jl** package hides much more under the hood as we will show below.
+Let's discuss some more advanced usage: fit the data (with gnuplot) and overplot the results.
 ``` Julia
 const gp = Gnuplot  # use an alias for the package name to quickly
                     # access non exported symbols.